Wencho8/DisneyPlusClone-created-with-Next.js/README.md

-Responsive Frontend of Disney+ website, includes the main page, the original movies page, an individual movie/serie page with their information and a dinamic watchlist of movies/series.
+Responsive Frontend of Disney+ website, includes the main page, the original movies page, an individual movie/serie section with their information and a dinamic watchlist of movies/series.

 This project was created with the use of the next features:
 * Next.js